 How to Set Up a Visit:

-In cases with older students, it is usually discussed with the potential adult member if an initial visit with or without children would be best.
+The CFA visit usually lasts half of the school day.
+Children must be left at home unless they are considering joining the CFA Jr. /Sr. High as a High School Junior or Senior.
+We do allow these older students to attend the visit, but only with prior approval.
+In cases with older students, it is initially discussed with the potential adult member if an initial visit with or without children would be best.
 Usually, someone new to the workings of our co-op will want to focus on an information gathering visit before the potential Jr. / Sr. High student visits.
 A second visit including Jr. /Sr. age students kids could follow after the family has sufficient understanding of the co-op.

 During a student visit, the potential student is matched up with buddies to shadow them and meet kids their age and class levels.
 The visiting students may visit classes with or without parents.
 (The parents do stay on the premises.)
 They are given a determined schedule based on their interests, questions, and needs previously discussed , which allows them to visit different types of classes, eat lunch, play sports, etc. alongside their potential peers.
 After the visit, a follow up contact will be made by the registration captain or the floor principal to determine how the family would like to proceed in regard to CHEC membership if needed and CFA registration.